NDP fun packs ranked

 Image adapted from: H55 Studio

-The NDP 2007 fun packs basically scream: “We’re the Power Rangers!”
+The NDP 2007 fun packs basically screamed, “We’re the Power Rangers!”
 The bags that year were designed so people could use them even after the parade.
-Unzip the panels for a smaller size or trade colours with your friends.
-The possibilities were endless with this one.
+Unzip the panels for a smaller bag, or leave the panels attached and stuff it to the brim – the possibilities were endless with this one.
+The range of colours also had owners swapping and trading colours with each other to nail the perfect colour combination.

-Goodies included a mini fan with LED lights on the blades, projecting words like “NDP @ Marina Bay” and “Happy Birthday”.
-How cool!
+The goodies that year were extra memorable, including cartoon animal visors and even a mini fan with LED lights on the blades, projecting words like “NDP @ Marina Bay” and “Happy Birthday”.

 Design: 5/5